Don Sanders Stadium

-Don Sanders Stadium, nicknamed "The Don", is located in Huntsville, TX and home to the Sam Houston State Bearkats baseball team.
+Don Sanders Stadium, nicknamed "The Don", is located in Huntsville, Texas, and home to the Sam Houston Bearkats baseball team.
 It opened on February 11, 2006.
 The Stadium was originally named Bearkat Baseball Complex in 2006 and in 2007 was renamed to Don Sanders Stadium.
 It is named after the Houston Entrepreneur Don Sanders, who donated $1 million to Sam Houston State University for enhancing the baseball program.

 Special Events

 Don Sanders Stadium is host to many different baseball events, including many UIL games and various baseball tournaments each year.

 CW Lighting Invitational (2006)

 The CW Lighting Invitational in 2006 was between Dallas Baptist, Texas A&M - Corpus Christi, Southern Illinois, and host Sam Houston State.
 The tournament was plagued by rain as many of the games were cancelled or postponed.

-Bearkat Classic (2008–11)
+Bearkat Classic (2008–2011)

 Sam Houston continued to host early season tournaments beginning in 2008 with the Bearkat Classic.
 Sam Houston hosted this game, also called the Bearkat Invitational or Hillcrest Classic through the 2011 season.
 In 2011, Sam Houston State swept the tournament by going 8–0 and defeating Northern Colorado, Nebraska, Michigan and UMass twice.